 If the individual items in an order are each below the 3,000 NOK low value goods threshold, Discogs is required to charge and collect Norway VAT on the entire order value which is the total of the item amount plus the shipping amount.

 If the individual items in an order are each greater than or equal to the NOK 3,000 low value goods threshold, the buyer will pay any VAT due on the entire order amount (item amount plus shipping amount) when the goods are delivered to them.

 How is Norway’s supply of goods VAT collected?

 Discogs will charge Norway supply of goods VAT on orders with individual item amounts that are less than the NOK 3,000 low value goods threshold.
-The supply of goods VAT amount will be added to the order total to be paid by the buyer at time of order completion.
-This amount is paid to the seller and will be added to the seller’s monthly Discogs invoice.
-For sellers using our new PayPal Payments system, supply of goods VAT that is the responsibility of Discogs the fee will be automatically paid to Discogs at the time of buyer payment.
+The supply of goods VAT amount will be added to the order total to be paid by the buyer at time of the payment.
+This amount is paid to the seller and will be displayed in the PayPal transaction receipt under the voice Partner commission.

 Discogs will not charge Norway supply of goods VAT on orders with individual item amounts that are greater than or equal to the NOK 3,000 low value goods threshold.
 In this instance, import supply of goods VAT becomes the responsibility of the buyer and the buyer will pay VAT on the total order value (item amount plus shipping amount).

 What if I am VAT registered in Norway?

 If you are either a Norwegian buyer or seller and are VAT registered, enter your VAT ID in your Settings page.
 While this lives within the Seller Settings system, this applies to purchases as well, so rest assured you’re entering your information in the correct spot.